Learn More About

 Sober living homes provide a smooth transition for recovering individuals that have completed a treatment program at a recovery center.
-These on-site homes offer a safe and stable environment to minimize the chances of relapse from occurring.
+These homes offer a safe and stable environment to minimize the chances of relapse from occurring.

 Research from the Journal of Substance Abuse Treatment further supports this claim by stating that people who partake in sober living homes usually have positive improvements in substance use, symptoms, and addiction severity.